Other Arbovirus Infections

-California encephalitis causes symptoms (eg, fever, somnolence, obtundation, focal neurologic findings, seizures) primarily in children.
+California encephalitis serogroup viruses cause symptoms (eg, fever, somnolence, obtundation, focal neurologic findings, seizures) primarily in children except for Jamestown Canyon virus, which may also affect adults.
 Temporal lobe involvement may mimic herpes encephalitis; 20% of patients develop behavioral problems or recurrent seizures.
-Mortality rate is < 1%.

 No treatment is available.

-Omsk hemorrhagic fever and Kyasanur Forest disease are acute febrile illnesses accompanied by bleeding diathesis, low BP, leukopenia, and thrombocytopenia; some patients develop encephalitis in the 3rd wk.
-Mortality rate is < 3% for Omsk hemorrhagic fever and 3 to 5% for Kyasanur Forest disease.
+Omsk hemorrhagic fever and Kyasanur Forest disease are acute febrile illnesses accompanied by bleeding diathesis, low blood pressure, leukopenia, and thrombocytopenia; some patients develop encephalitis in the 3rd week.
+The case fatality rate is < 3% for Omsk hemorrhagic fever and 3 to 5% for Kyasanur Forest disease (6, 7).

-This infection, caused by a phlebovirus, is spread by mosquitoes and can be transmitted by the following:
+Rift Valley fever, caused by a phlebovirus, is spread by mosquitoes and can be transmitted by the following

-Rift Valley fever occurs in South Africa, East and West Africa, Arabia, and Egypt.
+Rift Valley fever occurs in South Africa, East and West Africa, Arabia, and Egypt (8).

-Rarely, Rift Valley fever progresses to ocular disorders, meningoencephalitis, or a hemorrhagic form (which has a 50% mortality rate).
+Rarely, Rift Valley fever progresses to ocular disorders, meningoencephalitis, or a hemorrhagic form (which has a 50% case fatality rate).